Mango Trees

 Mango Trees basics

-Mango trees grow readily from seeds obtained from mature fruits.
-The tree can grow fairly quickly and often reaches 50 to 60 feet in height.
-The leaves of the tree are evergreen and change color as the tree matures – orange-pink when the leaves are young, changing to a dark, glossy red, then dark green as they grow.
+The tree leaves are evergreen and change color as the tree matures – orange-pink when the leaves are young, changing to a dark, glossy red, then dark green as they grow.

 The alternate bearing of Mango Trees

-Plucking Mango fruits can be dangerous
+Plucking Mango fruits can be Dangerous

-Mangoes are delicate, every fruit must be plucked by hand so that it doesn’t fall to the ground and get crushed.
-However, when the ripe mango fruit is plucked from the Mango tree, the broken stem exudes sap.
+However, the broken stem exudes sap when the ripe mango fruit is plucked from the Mango tree.
 The sap is highly acidic and contains an oily compound called urushiol which can cause itching and a stinging sensation if touched directly.

-Health benefits of Mangoes
+Health Benefits of Mangoes

-Mangoes are often referred to as the king of fruits, the reason lies not only because of their taste but also because mangoes are a powerhouse of health benefits.
+Mangoes are often referred to as the king of fruits; the reason lies not only because of their taste but also because mangoes are a powerhouse of health benefits.

 Peculiar Mango Leaves

-The leaves from Mango Trees have properties that can treat skin disorders, manage diabetes and help with hair problems.
+The leaves from Mango Trees have properties that can treat skin disorders, manage diabetes, and help with hair problems.
 The leaves of Mango trees are also consumed by making tea through leaf infusion.

 Mango leaves for their Religious Significance